Abe Laboriel Jr.: Career

 In addition to drums, Laboriel also sings and plays bass, guitar and keyboards.
 When touring with McCartney, he will occasionally switch to one of these instruments to accommodate certain songs and on his 2013 solo album Naked, he played every instrument.

 In 2021, Laboriel played drums on Jerry Cantrell's album Brighten.
-In 2022, he contributed drums and percussion to "Mrs. Mills" on the new solo album Earthling from Pearl Jam singer Eddie Vedder.
+In 2022, he contributed drums and percussion to "Mrs. Mills" on the solo album Earthling from Pearl Jam singer Eddie Vedder.

 Style

-About his playing he noted: "As much as I would love to say I have an original sound, I think the truth is I have an original filter.
+About his playing, Laboriel noted: "As much as I would love to say I have an original sound, I think the truth is I have an original filter.
 I'd listen so much and so hard to so many different people that what's original about me is not necessarily what I play but how I play it, how I interpret it hasn't already been done.
 It's more about the energy and the intensity, it's not about the specific fills, it's more about the intention."